Home Upskilling What makes a good mentor?

 If you’re an expert in a particular field, mentoring entrepreneurs in your chosen specialism allows you to have an additional influence on shaping your industry beyond your own work.
 It also gives you the opportunity to shape new leaders to leave a long-lasting positive impact that they’re likely to take with them throughout their career.
 They will also pass on the skills you’ve taught them to their teams, so the effect you’ve had and knowledge you’ve imparted cascades down even further.

 On top of the personal development opportunities for both parties (mentors also learn loads) professional mentoring generally pays well.
 It is typically more lucrative than coaching.
-In the well-funded startup world, a mentor will usually earn between £1,500 to £4,000 per day, which could be anywhere from half a day to two days’ work per month.
+A mentor will usually earn between £1,500 to £4,000 per day, which could be anywhere from half a day to two days’ work per month.
 A coach, on the other hand, may be more inclined to work with someone for an hour each week or every other week, and often at a lower rate.

 Afonso Pereira © The Portfolio Collective

-As an entrepreneur, why should I work with a mentor?
+As an entrepreneur, why should you work with a mentor?

 A good mentor has likely been on a similar journey to yours, or achieved similar things to what you want to achieve.
 They’ve also had time to digest and reflect on their learnings.
 Drawing on these experiences, they’re able to bring you tried and tested ‘toolkits’ to help you avoid (most of) their mistakes, so you dramatically increase your odds for achieving your mission.